 Seattle's innovation hub, home to many of the biggest technology companies and local businesses.
 It's an urban neighbourhood that's fast becoming the place to be in Seattle.
 Full of food trucks, cafes, local restaurants, and bars there's always something new popping up in the area.
 The Lake Union Park, a waterside museum is a must-visit for those wanting to know about the history of the area and The Centre for Wooden Boats offers fun sailing related activities including some dragon boat carving.
 This is a great area for people interested in tech or who enjoy wide open waterside spaces separate from the busier areas of the city.

 Geared towards business workers, residents, and upmarket visitors this is a very different vibe from many of the more hipster areas of the city or the bustling downtown.
 The accommodation leans towards the higher end and so do the restaurants and bars.
 This area offers a calmer local space for people watching.

 Belltown - trendy, upmarket area with miles of shopping

 Nearby Pike Market, this a trendy and upmarket area is full of wine bars, boutique shopping, tree-lined streets, and cafes.
 A walkable area with easy access to downtown, you don't need much in the way or public transport if you're staying here.
-Known to be one of the coolest areas in the city, the nightlife is glamorous and the entertainment and shopping options area endless - particularly on 1st Avenue which is the main attraction in the area offering miles of retail and dining options along the waterfront area.
+Known to be one of the coolest areas in the city, the nightlife is glamorous and the entertainment and shopping options are endless - particularly on 1st Avenue which is the main attraction in the area offering miles of retail and dining options along the waterfront area.
 The historic Cinerama Theatre is also very popular.
-It's a beautiful area which shows off the very best of Seattle.
+It's a beautiful area that shows off the very best of Seattle.

 Where to stay in Belltown